 Distribution of Flat Start Results and the Dynamics Data Base

-Upon completion of each flat start, an electronic copy of all dynamics data and final data files will be distributed electronically in PSS/E format to each of the DWG members and to ERCOT System Planning for archiving.
-This dynamic data distribution shall be within the schedule established by the DWG for the given flat start.
+Upon completion of each flat start, all dynamics data and final data files shall be posted on the ERCOT MIS so that it is accessible to all DWG members and to ERCOT.
+This posting shall be within the schedule established by the DWG for the given flat start.

 Stability Book